avigad/arwm/isabelle_experiments/mutilated_notes.md

 ```
   card (mchessboard ∩ white) < card (mchessboard ∩ -white)
 ```
 I had hoped that, with the previous facts and the definition of `mchessboard`, the result would be in reach.
 But Sledgehammer just failed, and what you see is me flailing around desperately trying to come up with enough intermediate facts for the automation to help.
 Here I had some unfair advantages over a naive user: from my past experience with Isabelle, I knew that theorems about cardinality often require knowing that the relevant sets are finite and I had a pretty good sense of what an explicit formal proof would look like.
-But even with these advantages, Slegehammer was very little help, and trying to guess facts to throw at the system was like stumbling around in the dark.
+But even with these advantages, Sledgehammer was very little help, and trying to guess facts to throw at the system was like stumbling around in the dark.
 It would have been much easier to succumb, look up the particular theorems, and resort to manual inference.
 I am sure there is a more efficient proof using the automation, but what appears in the file is the first one I found.

 The next claim was this:
 ```
   ∀ x. card (covers x ∩ white) = card (covers x ∩ -white)
 ```
-Slegehammer failed on the original claim (and `auto` and `simp` did not help either), so I started by reducing the problem to these:
+Sledgehammer failed on the original claim (and `auto` and `simp` did not help either), so I started by reducing the problem to these:
 ```
   ∀ x. card (covers x ∩ white) = 1
   ∀ x. card (covers x ∩ -white) = 1
 ```
 Again, automation did nothing helpful here.
 I helped it out by splitting on cases (either `x` is a horizontal domino or a vertical one).
-This enabled `auto` to make some progress, but it still got stuck, and Slegehammer didn't help.
+This enabled `auto` to make some progress, but it still got stuck, and Sledgehammer didn't help.
 I decided to help automation out by claiming these:
 ```
   ∀ a b. {(a, b), (Suc a, b)} ∩ white = {(a, b)} ∨
          {(a, b), (Suc a, b)} ∩ white = {(Suc a, b)}